This casting defect is characterized by cavities with rounded, mostly smooth walls that generally occurs throughout large areas.

 As a general rule, gas defects may be attributed to two causes:

 1. The inflowing hot metal reacts with the molding material of the mold part and forms casting gasses.
 In case of insufficient gas permeability, gas pressure may reach such high values that the gases penetrate the liquid metal in the form of blowholes or blisters.
 In case of adverse conditions, gases from the cores also enter the metal so that gas pressure is increased even more.
 Figure 3 shows cam shaft sections with gas blister defects.
 The lustrous carbon and graphite coat at the metallographic cut through one of these gas blisters is clearly noticeable as is shown in Figure 4 in the form of a SEM image.
 Figure 5 shows the appertaining EDX analysis with a clear indication for carbon.
 Causes for this defect might be gas surges induced by core nodules with increased resin content, or generally excessive carbon content in the molding material.
+Incorrect mold material conditioning or uneven compaction of the molding material may lead to these defects.

 2. Gases are dissolved in the metal and diffuse during solidification due to decreasing solubility.
 The gas blisters entering or dissolving in the molten metal are capable of rising to the top of the metal during early phases of casting formation because the casting shell has not solidified, yet.
 Increasing viscosity of the melt, i.e. continued solidification, reduces the rising rate of the gas blisters.
 They freeze and are entrapped either below the solid marginal shell, the border area between metal and mold, or in regions with mushy metal; casing defects are the logical consequence of this phenomenon.